junxit/us-congress-bills-113/metadata.md

 - 2014-03-10 — Considered by Senate. (consideration: CR S1377)
 - 2014-03-10 — Passed Senate without amendment by Yea-Nay Vote.
 97 - 0.
 Record Vote Number: 62.
 - 2014-03-10 — Passed/agreed to in Senate: Passed Senate without amendment by Yea-Nay Vote.
 97 - 0.
 Record Vote Number: 62.
+- 2014-03-11 — Message on Senate action sent to the House.
+- 2014-03-11 — Received in the House.
+- 2014-03-11 — Referred to the Committee on Armed Services, and in addition to the Committees on Transportation and Infrastructure, and the Judiciary, for a period to be subsequently determined by the Speaker, in each case for consideration of such provisions as fall within the jurisdiction of the committee concerned.
+- 2014-03-11 — Referred to the Committee on Armed Services, and in addition to the Committees on Transportation and Infrastructure, and the Judiciary, for a period to be subsequently determined by the Speaker, in each case for consideration of such provisions as fall within the jurisdiction of the committee concerned.
+- 2014-03-11 — Referred to the Committee on Armed Services, and in addition to the Committees on Transportation and Infrastructure, and the Judiciary, for a period to be subsequently determined by the Speaker, in each case for consideration of such provisions as fall within the jurisdiction of the committee concerned.